 River Tungabhadra Hampi Karnataka

 When I started, I did not know the place would leave me amazed for life.
-There something magical about Hampi that I just cannot describe.
-We arrived early morning, and the auto driver who dropped us to Hampi suggested we watch and enjoy the sun, rise from Matanga Hill.
+There something magical about Hampi that I just cannot describe in words.
+We arrived early morning, and the auto driver who dropped us to Hampi suggested we should watch and enjoy the sunrise from Matanga Hill.